beauty, communication, health and wellness, That girl in the red coat, Uncategorized, Women, writing

 Find what make you happy.
 YOU happy – not your mother, your spouse, your partner, your nosey neighbor, YOU.
 From getting that pixie cut you have always wanted to buying that flat iron so you can finally have calm to your curls.
 Becoming the blonde you always felt you were to tinting your eyebrows.
 Becoming the owner of a shop you have always envisioned in your head and have the sketches of the floor plans tucked away in a box in the attic to becoming more present in your life, in the conversations with your loved ones, in the moments of your day.
 When you are living the life you are meant to live, slowly but surely, things will fall into place, and it’s gonna blow ya mind.

-Beauty, Business, entertainment, Fashion, Hair Care, That girl in the red coat, Uncategorized, writing
+beauty, Business, entertainment, Fashion, Hair Care, That girl in the red coat, Uncategorized, writing

 The Contessa and the Castle